Utterance Clustering Using Stereo Audio Channels: Experiments

 \subsection{Audio Processing}

-We used FFmpeg to extract stereo audio files from video files.
-Based on the manual annotated speakers' speaking time, we cut audio segments from different speakers.
-Then, we cut each audio segment of different speakers into a length of one second.
-We deleted the audio files that less than a second.
+FFmpeg~\cite{ffmpeg} was used to extract stereo audio files and mono audio files from video files.
+Based on the manually annotated speaking time data, audio segments for each of the different speakers were cut.
+Then, each audio segment of different speakers were cut into shorter segments of a length of 0.5 seconds.
+The audio files that were shorter than 0.5 seconds were deleted.
+Then, stereo signals into left and right channel signals were split, and d-vectors from processed signals were obtained.
+After the audio signal processing, the clustering experiments were conducted.